 We are following the White Rose Maths scheme for Year 4.

-This term we have focused on multiplication, division, area, fractions and decimals.
+This term we have focused on Place Value.
 The White Rose Maths scheme enables children to practice their fluency skills and then embed and deepen their learning through mastery and reasoning and problem-solving skills.

 See below for the Year 4 PE Curriculum

 Invasion Games and Dance

 Striking & Fielding: Cricket